2press/sc2monitor/README.md

 sc2monitor.setup(apikey='your-bnet-api-key',
                  apisecret='your-bnet-api-secret')
 ```
-You have to create your API-key `your-bnet-api-key` and secret `your-bnet-api-secret` by registering this application at https://dev.battle.net/member/register
+Your API-key `your-bnet-api-key` and secret `your-bnet-api-secret` have to be created by registering an application at https://dev.battle.net/member/register

 ## Execution
 To collect data run the following script regularly (every 5-15 minutes), e.g. via cronjob: